BEComTweaks/docs/gitbook/impossible-packs.md

 ### Resource Packs <a href="#resource-packs" id="resource-packs"></a>

-**1. Bushy Leaves**
+#### 1. Bushy Leaves

-There is no way to edit a block's geometry to make it bushy in Vanilla Bedrock.
+There is no way to edit a block's geometry to make it bushy in vanilla Bedrock.
 While pre-defined blockshapes can be used, with the closest one being Cactus, it does not match the original aesthetic of Bushy Leaves, hence why it is left out.

-**2. Visual Cauldron Stages**
+#### 2. Visual Cauldron Stages

 Cauldron does not support transparent textures, so just removing the center line doesn't help.
 Cauldrons do not have any visual changes when adding/removing water/powdered snow.\
 However, Lava Cauldrons do have a seperate Block State, but that misses the entire point of Visual Cauldron Stages.

-**3. Visual Honey Stages**
+#### 3. Visual Honey Stages

 The Bee Hive and Nest only visually change while full, so any other progress in-between cannot be shown in the pack.
 This prevents DrAV from adding the pack to BedrockTweaks

 Available on BEComTweaks.
 [Link ↗](https://becomtweaks.github.io/resource-packs/?st_raw=N4IgTghg7iBcDaIBiBXANmgEgewHYFMBPAZQBcIBzfEAXQF8g)

-**4. Visual Noteblock Pitch**
+#### 4. Visual Noteblock Pitch

 Noteblocks have no change in Block States when switching pitches or instruments, so having it change textures is out of the question.
-However, [lonelyang](https://github.com/lonelyang) discovered that you can edit the Particle emitted by the Note Block to show the current Pitch of it.
+However, [lonelyang](https://github.com/lonelyang) discovered that you can edit the Particle emitted by the Note Block to show the current pitch of it.
 Again, DrAV doesn't like the implementation of it and will not add it to Bedrock Tweaks

 Available on BEComTweaks.
 [Link ↗](https://becomtweaks.github.io/resource-packs/?st_raw=N4IgTghg7iBcDaIByB7ALgUwEIBsUGMBrABQEs18ALYiMNU-HDEAXQF8g)

-**5. Directional Droppers and Dispensers**
+#### 5. Directional Droppers and Dispensers

 This is because of Minecraft Bedrock's issue.
 Mojang decided to combine both the sideways facing dropper textures and the vertical facing dropper textures into a single block without any blockstates.